A cheap Cape Cod family vacation? Is there such a thing? Absolutely!

 Just a short bikeride from Nickerson State Park are some gorgeous Cape Cod Bay beaches, including the one in this photo - Linnell Landing.

-As you can see, Linnell Landing is more than just a lovely stretch of sand - it's handicap accessible, too.
+As you can see, Linnell Landing is more than just a lovely stretch of sand - it's a handicap accessible beach, too.

-During the summer months, non-residents need a special sticker to park at the Bay beaches in Brewster ($15 daily, $50 weekly).
-But the beaches are open to everyone, free, if you walk or bike in.
+During the summer months, non-residents need a special sticker to park at the saltwater beaches in Brewster.
+There's no fee to walk or bike in.

 Family Programs & Activities at the Park